BurntSushi/cargo-benchcmp/README.md

 ### Usage

-The first argument should be the "old" benchmarks and the second argument should be the "new" benchmarks:
+The first argument should be a file path to the "old" benchmarks and the second argument should be a file path to the "new" benchmarks:

 ```
 $ cargo benchcmp old new